 Think about it… That back up file won't do you any good if the server your website, and therefore you backup copy is also on, gets compromised or crashes.
 You'll have no files to restore your website.

 Before you do any maintenance on your database, you'll want to do a backup just in case.
-I use WPEngine and I can login to my control panel and create a new “check point” and name it to identify the reason for the backup.
-For example, “DB Optimization”.
+I use WPMU and I can login to my control panel and create a backup with one click.

 Your Mileage May Vary Depending on Hosting

 On some hosts, you may need to export your MySQL database and website files via their file manager.
 As with anything, some hosts make certain processes easier than others.

 What I do is every Friday, I log into my hosting accounts and download copies of the most recent backup (or files).
 That way I have a copy on my side that has everything added or modified for that week.

 On some hosting accounts, you can FTP into the server and download the latest backup file to your computer.
 The next step is to put a copy of that download on a flash drive or file storage service (such as DropBox) just in case your computer crashes.

 - Server crashes => You have a copy on your hard drive.

 - Hard drive crashes => You have a copy on your flash drive.

 - Your site gets hacked => You have a clean copy available to restore.